rails/rails/guides/source/4_2_release_notes.md

 ### Deprecations

-* Deprecated support for setting the `to:` option of a router to a symbol or a string that does not contain a `#` character:
+* Deprecated support for setting the `:to` option of a router to a symbol or a string that does not contain a `#` character:

       get '/posts', to: MyRackApp    => (No change necessary)